 Many people are now aware that extra virgin olive oil is the healthy choice when it comes to fats that you use in the kitchen, but do you know why?

-An article for Healthline recently highlighted some of the main benefits of using cold-pressed olive oil in your cooking.
+An article for Healthline recently highlighted some of the main benefits of using cold-pressed extra virgin olive oil in your cooking.
 The first thing to explain is that all varieties of extra virgin olive oil are cold pressed.
 The same goes for virgin olive oil.
 It’s one of the things that sets these products apart from lower grades of olive oil.

 One of the significant benefits to extra virgin olive oil is that it’s packed with healthy fats.
 We know by now that our diets need to include fat, but the key is to make sure that you’re consuming the right kind of fat.

-The main type of fat contained in cold-pressed olive oil is unsaturated fat.
+The main type of fat contained in cold-pressed extra virgin olive oil is unsaturated fat.
 This is the kind of fat that you want to include in your diet.
 According to the news provider, diets that are high in unsaturated fat are associated with reduced risk of heart disease, type 2 diabetes, cancer and various other chronic illnesses.

 According to European food standards, for an oil to be cold-pressed the heat used in the process can’t exceed 27 degrees C.